In this Article

 Graduate degrees always look great on a resume, but why should you specifically pursue a master’s in health science?
 The chief reason is to advance your knowledge and delve deeply into a specialty area.

-“The beauty of a health sciences degree is that no clinical experience is necessary,” says Anna Zendell, PhD, MSW, and senior faculty program director of Graduate Health Sciences Degrees at Excelsior College.
+“The beauty of a health sciences degree is that no clinical experience is necessary,” said Anna Zendell, PhD, MSW and senior faculty program director of Graduate Health Sciences Degrees at Excelsior College.
 “It’s a field that is conducive to people who are looking to break into the healthcare field as a career entrant or career changer.”

-The MHS degree will bolster your knowledge base as well as help you improve your approach to putting the theoretical concepts you’ve learned into action.
+A master’s degree can bolster your knowledge base as well as help you improve your approach to putting the theoretical concepts you’ve learned into action.
 For instance, health educators serve their communities by understanding how to improve lifestyles and access healthcare resources to implement change.
-This knowledge can help improve the overall health of communities, resulting in more efficient businesses, happier families, and a productive future for everyone.
+This knowledge can help improve the overall health of communities, resulting in more efficient businesses, happier families and a productive future for everyone.

-Most MHS programs include a core curriculum that lays a foundation of basic knowledge and then allows students to focus on a specialty.
+Most master’s programs include a core curriculum that lays a foundation of basic knowledge and then allows students to focus on a specialty.

-Almost every MHS program covers health policy as part of its core curriculum, and often as a concentration.
-You will also get at least a working knowledge of epidemiology, disease control, and public health.
+Almost every master’s program covers health policy as part of its core curriculum, and often as a concentration.
+You will also get at least a working knowledge of epidemiology, disease control and public health.

-“In order to earn a master’s degree, students must take some sort of research or statistics course, as well as courses addressing leadership, ethics, communication, health policy, and some sort of population health systems course,” says Zendell.
+“In order to earn a master’s degree, students must take some sort of research or statistics course, as well as courses addressing leadership, ethics, communication, health policy and some sort of population health systems course,” Zendell said.

 - Explore issues pertinent to healthcare professionals.

-- You will learn to write for peer-reviewed journals while focusing on the specifics of medical writing.
+- Learn to write for peer-reviewed journals while focusing on the specifics of medical writing.

 - Epidemiology:

-- You will expand your knowledge of biostatistics and how disease spreads through populations.
+- Expand your knowledge of biostatistics and how disease spreads through populations.

-- You will explore the vital field of medical ethics, which seeks to determine the best use of medical resources, among other issues.
+- Explore the vital field of medical ethics, which seeks to determine the best use of medical resources, among other issues.

-- You’ll study how to best manage a team of medical professionals.
+- Study how to best manage a team of medical professionals.

-- You’ll explore how to best lead healthcare professionals in terms of motivation, conflict resolution, and more.
+- Explore how to best lead healthcare professionals in terms of motivation, conflict resolution and more.

-The MHS degree offers many specialties.
-The field is interdisciplinary, and some schools offer MHS degrees with medical specialties, such as oncology.
-Other programs offer MHS degrees with more of a policy approach.
+Master’s degrees usually offer several specialties.
+As an interdisciplinary field, some schools offer master’s degrees with medical specialties, such as oncology.
+Other programs offer degrees with more of a policy approach.
 Still others will have specialties in risk management or law.

 No matter which specialty you choose, expect it to require hands-on training, fieldwork, a project and presentation, or research.
 You might do this work as an internship or as a project under the guidance of a faculty member.